Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Related Works

-Existing 4D mmWave radar odometry approaches can be broadly categorized into traditional and learning-based methods.
+Several core ideas of 3D point cloud odometry including geometric registration and local feature extraction are transferable to 4D radar odometry.
+However, leveraging radar-specific measurements (Doppler and RCS) and handling the sparsity and noise of radar point clouds remain open challenges.
+These issues have led to recent works on 4D radar odometry.

-Traditional odometry methods, which do not involve neural networks, primarily address two challenges: (1) the effective utilization of Doppler velocity and RCS information, and (2) the handling of noise and sparsity in radar point clouds.
-For the first aspect, Doppler velocity is commonly employed for ego-velocity estimation \cite{doer2020ekf} and dynamic object removal \cite{zhuang20234d}, while RCS is often used for point cloud filtering \cite{huang2024less} and weighted point matching \cite{kim2024radar4motion}.
-In the latter case, some works have proposed to use scan-to-submap registration \cite{zhuang20234d} and adaptive probability-based registration \cite{zhang20234dradarslam, li20234d} to handle the noise and sparsity.
+For measurements utilization, Doppler velocity is commonly employed for ego-velocity estimation~\cite{doer2020ekf, wang2024riv}, dynamic object removal~\cite{zhuang20234d, herraez2024radar} and velocity-aware attention module design~\cite{lu2023efficient, zhuo20234drvo}, while RCS is often used for point cloud filtering~\cite{huang2024less, herraez2025ground} and weighted point matching~\cite{kim2024radar4motion} since it indicates the intensity of the point.

+As for handling the sparsity and noise of radar point clouds, classical 4D radar odometry uses scan-to-submap~\cite{zhuang20234d, kung2021normal}, adaptive probability-based~\cite{zhang20234dradarslam, li20234d}, and voxel-based~\cite{seok2025radar4voxmap} registration to improve the robustness.
+For learning-based methods, RaFlow~\cite{ding2022self} predicts scene flow, while CAO-RONet~\cite{li2025cao} incorporates local completion to match noisy points.

-Learning-based approaches replace traditional point cloud registration and pose regression with deep neural networks.
-As an early pioneer, Lu et al. \cite{lu2020milliego} employed CNNs to extract features from radar point clouds.
-RaFlow \cite{ding2022self} formulates odometry estimation by scene flow prediction.
-4DRO-Net \cite{lu2023efficient} and 4DRVO-Net \cite{zhuo20234drvo} integrate velocity-aware attention cost volumes into a coarse-to-fine optimization framework to iteratively estimate poses.
-CAO-RONet \cite{li2025cao} incorporates local completion and context-aware association to match noisy points and suppress outliers.
-To the best of our knowledge, although GNNs can explicitly aggregate features from spatially neighboring points, they have not yet been applied to 4D mmWave radar odometry.
+To the best of our knowledge, although GNNs can explicitly aggregate features from spatially neighboring points, they have not yet been applied to 4D radar odometry.